-At the joint work session between the Board of Supervisors and the Planning Commission regarding the 2010 Zoning and Subdivision Ordinance Update, the Board decided to hold a dedicated work session to discuss the update of the districts most associated with rural lands (A-1 and R-8).
+At the concluding work session pertaining to the Transfer of Development Rights (TDRs) Feasibility Study, the Board of Supervisors decided to hold a dedicated work session to discuss the update of the districts most associated with rural lands (A-1 and R-8).
 The scope of work related to the rural lands districts in the ordinance was developed based on the guidance provided by the recently adopted 2009 Comprehensive Plan.
-The Comprehensive Plan focuses on two main components of rural lands actions:
+The Comprehensive Plan focuses on three main components of rural lands actions:

-(1) Economic Development.
-Promote the economic viability of farming and forestry as industries through various measures such as investigating transfer of development rights, promoting the purchase of development rights, evaluating permitted and specially permitted actions, and protecting active farmland and prime farmland soils (LU 6.1 and related sub-actions on page 156).
+- (1) Transfer of Development Rights (TDRs).
+LU 6.1.2.d. specifically calls for staff to "investigate the benefits and feasibility of developing and implementing a TDR program that would allow the TDRs from sending areas to receiving areas," including monitoring the status of TDR programs in Virginia. - (2) Non-Residential Options/Economic Development.
+Promotes the economic viability of farming and forestry as industries through various measures such as investigating TDRs, promoting the purchase of development rights, evaluating permitted and specially-permitted actions, and protecting active farmland and prime farmland soils (LU 6.1 and related sub-actions on page 156).